materialdigital/core-ontology/docs/acknowledgements.md

-The authors would like to thank [Daniel Garijo](https://w3id.org/people/dgarijo) for developing [Widoco](https://github.com/dgarijo/Widoco), the program used to create the template used in this documentation.

 The authors would like to thank the Federal Government and the Heads of Government of the Länder for their funding and support within the framework of the [Plattform MaterialDigital](https://www.materialdigital.de/).
 Funded by the german [Federal Ministry of Education and Research](https://www.bmbf.de/bmbf/en) (BMBF).